PPF vs Ceramic Coating - The Key Difference

 Paint Protection Film (PPF) - What It Does

-PPF is a 6–8 mil thick thermoplastic urethane film applied to your car's painted surfaces.
+PPF is a 6 to 8 mil thick thermoplastic urethane film applied to your car's painted surfaces.
 It absorbs impacts from stones, sand, and debris before they reach your paint.
 The self-healing top layer regenerates from minor scratches using heat.

-PPF lasts 7–10 years and comes with a manufacturer warranty.
-It's available in clear, matte, satin, and coloured finishes.
-Installation requires a skilled technician and typically takes 1–3 days.
+PPF lasts 7 to 10 years and comes with a manufacturer warranty.
+It is available in clear, matte, satin, and coloured finishes.
+Installation requires a skilled technician and typically takes 1 to 5 days depending on whether you choose partial or full body coverage.

 What PPF does well: stops stone chips, absorbs scratches, blocks UV, preserves original paint, self-heals.

-What PPF doesn't do as well: it's not as hydrophobic as ceramic coating (though modern PPF is reasonably water-repellent), and it doesn't add the same depth of gloss that ceramic coating provides.
+What PPF does not do as well: it is not as hydrophobic as ceramic coating (though modern PPF is reasonably water-repellent), and it does not add the same depth of gloss that ceramic coating provides.

 Ceramic Coating - What It Does